logigearcorp/docs.testarchitect.com/content/user-guide/projects-and-project-items/project-items/revision-control/_index.md

 The TestArchitect repository serves two primary functions:

--   **A database**: Storing project settings and description information for test modules, test folders, assigned users, project's notes, etc.
+-   A database: Storing project settings and description information for test modules, test folders, assigned users, project's notes, etc.
--   **File storage**: Storing actual contents of items that can be edited; for example, test modules, data sets, action or interface definitions.
+-   File storage: Storing actual contents of items that can be edited; for example, test modules, data sets, action or interface definitions.

 Repository files are subject to revision control and management.
 Older revision of a file are retained.
 You need to check out a file before you can modify it.
 Once checked out, a lock is placed on the file and no other users may modify it until the file is checked back in.
 By checking a file back in, you are: